dyjudealexis/frontend-e-commerce/README.md

 # 🛍️ E-Commerce Platform

-A modern e-commerce application built with **Next.js**, offering seamless shopping experiences for customers and essential tools for admins to manage products and orders.
+A modern e-commerce application built with **Next.js** developed by **Jude Alexis Dy**, offering seamless shopping experiences for customers and essential tools for admins to manage products and orders.

 ## ✨ Features